Streamlining Security in Software Development with Snyk

 The DevSecOps Reality Check

 And security tooling?
-Usually:
+Usually it’s:

 - Too fragmented